You are bringing home a new puppy and it’s time to celebrate.

 Ask the breeder which dog food he/she is using.

 Then check about taking home a few samples.

 Better yet, purchase a bag yourself.
 (Sometimes you can even purchase dog food directly from your puppy’s breeder.)

 Using the same brand of dog food for at least the first several days home will be easier on your little pup’s tummy.

-If you do decide to use a different food, slowly mix in more and more amounts over a week or so until they are fully eating the new food, instead of abruptly switching.
+If you do decide to use a different food, slowly mix in more and more amounts over the first week until your puppy is fully eating the new food, instead of abruptly switching.

 Summing it all up, on your puppy’s first day home plan for lots of quality time.